truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 $scope.loadWebbleFromDef($scope.createWblDef(true));
 ```
 ###_openForm_ ![Method][meth]
 Open Form creates and opens a modal form window for a specific use that can be used to edit or consume any data.
 For more details of available forms see Services [aopForms](#aopForms).
-Most predefined forms requires very specific configured content to siplay properly and is not really meant to be used from within Webble code, but if ever needed the possibility exists.
+Most predefined forms requires very specific configured content to display properly and is not really meant to be used from within Webble code, but if ever needed the possibility exists.
 For Custom simple message popups please use `Enum.aopForms.infoMsg` form with a content parameter config as such:
 `{title: 'title text', content: 'body text'}`.
 (Content can also contain html and css).
 The Webble-template builder can provide his own form html, controller and style class and call this method with an empty name and include whats needed in the content parameter configured as such: